RyszardG-FirmValue/receptaPrzezSMS/README.md

 Download the file, dobule-click it and fill the data for:

 Patient Name

 Patient Surname

 Telephone number (9 digits)

-(this works only with Polish nubmers, but DO NOT prefix it with '+48') Code for e-prescription (4 digits)
+(this works only with Polish numbers, but DO NOT prefix it with '+48')

+Code for e-prescription (4 digits)

 Click 'Wyślij SMS' button.

 Compare: 01. wpisz dane pacjenta.png